List of Marvel Comics characters: G: Bobby Gnucci in other media

+Carlo Gnucci

+Carlo Gnucci was created by Garth Ennis and artist Steve Dillon, and first appeared in The Punisher vol. 5 #1 (February 2000).

+Carlo Gnucci in other media

+Carlo Gnucci appears in The Punisher: One Last Kill, portrayed by David Manuele.

+Eddie Gnucci

+Edward "Eddie" Gnucci was created by Garth Ennis and artist Steve Dillon, and first appeared in The Punisher vol. 5 #1 (February 2000).

+Eddie Gnucci in other media

+Eddie Gnucci appears in The Punisher: One Last Kill.

 Goblin King

 Goblin King is the name of two characters appearing in American comic books published by Marvel Comics.

 Norman Osborn

 Norman Osborn is the first Goblin King.
-When the children that work for the Vulture are discussing what to do after the Superior Spider-Man (Otto Octavius's mind in Spider-Man's body) brutally defeats the Vulture, he approaches the children and tells the group that he will be the one that crushes Superior Spider-Man.
-He is later shown having gathered a new gang of followers together in the sewers formed from discarded members of other villains' gangs like the Vulture, the Owl and the third White Dragon's gangs; these henchmen escaped their organizations unharmed because Superior Spider-Man is more focused on the larger threats (where the original Spider-Man would focus on individuals).
+When the children that work for the Vulture are discussing what to do after the Superior Spider-Man (Otto Octavius's mind in Spider-Man's body) brutally defeats the Vulture, he approaches the children and tells the group that he will be the one that crushes the Superior Spider-Man.
+He is later shown having gathered a new gang of followers together in the sewers formed from discarded members of other villains' gangs like the Vulture, the Owl and the third White Dragon's gangs; these henchmen escaped their organizations unharmed because the Superior Spider-Man is more focused on the larger threats (where the original Spider-Man would focus on individuals).
+Osborn acts as the Goblin King while building an army called the Goblin Nation to attack the Superior Spider-Man.

-While building an army to attack the Superior Spider-Man, he acts as the Goblin King.
-The Hand ninjas who evaded capture arrive at the sewers and join up with the Goblin Nation.
-The group revels in the news that, thanks to Superior Spider-Man's assault, the Goblin King now owns over half of New York's organized crime.
-He claims he now owns New York City as the Goblin Kingpin of Crime.
-With the help of Menace, the Goblin King later releases Phil Urich from a prison transport and upgrades the latter's Goblin armor and weapons, asking in return only that his enforcer's only identity from here on shall be Goblin Knight.
-The Goblin King trains the Goblin Knight, anxious to confront the Superior Spider-Man.
-The Goblin King later poses as the Hobgoblin and is sighted by some of the Spiderlings.